jesusgavalos/jesusgavalos.github.io/README.md

 # jesusgavalos.github.io | Graphic Design Personal Portfolio

-This is a personal site for my portfolio.
+This is a personal site.
 All the files here are property of the owner of the repository.

 Contact me at jgavalosd@gmail.com.

-Jesús Avalos © 2022.
+Jesús Avalos © 2024.